-As was touched upon in the Be Aware article, there are certain factors or attributes which are known to increase a cat’s risk for developing a urethral obstruction.
-An expanded list of these risk factors is presented again here, as they are important to consider when developing a plan to decrease your cat’s risk of developing this awful condition.
+In our Be Aware article, there are certain factors or attributes which are known to increase a cat’s risk for developing a urethral obstruction.
+We've included an expanded list of these risk factors again, as they are important to consider when developing a plan to decrease your cat’s risk of developing this awful condition.

 - Male cats are at higher risk than female cats.